kvinay7/interview-preparation/README.md

 - **Reference Data Types:** refer to objects and arrays and can be null

-- **Primitive Data Types:** Java isn't considered a pure oop language mainly because it has primitive types which represent single value and can't be null.
+- **Primitives:** Java isn't considered a pure oop language mainly because it has primitive types which represent single value and can't be null.
 In memory, char are stored as ASCII values, 48-57 -> '0'-'9', 65-90 -> 'A'-'Z', 97-122 -> 'a'-'z'.
 Signed values range: -(2^(n-1)) to (2^(n-1))-1.
     1. **boolean:** default - false
     2. **char:** default - '\u0000' (%c), size - 2 bytes and range is 0-65,535
     3. **byte:** default - 0 and size - 8 bits